intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

          .. tab:: Offline installer

-            You can also use the offline installer.
-This allows you to customize the install path.
+            Using the offline installer allows you to customize the installation path.

             .. code-block:: bash